unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Exposing ports (pt.
 2)

-- When _running_ a Docker _container_, the exposed port can be mapped to host's ports via `-P` option
+- When _running_ a Docker _container_, the exposed port can be mapped to the host's ports via the `-P` option
     + this would make any `EXPOSE`d port in the image mapped to some _random_ port of the host
     + e.g. `docker run -d --rm -P my-service; docker ps`
-    + the actual port mapping you should run `docker ps`
+    + to discover the actual port mapping, run `docker ps`

     ```
     CONTAINER ID   IMAGE        COMMAND                  CREATED         STATUS         PORTS                                         NAMES